danfuzz/samizdat/samtoc/README.md

   considered the base when looking for internal module linkage metainformation.

-  This should be used when compiling a standalone module.
+  This should be used when compiling a standalone module and naming its files explicitly (as opposed to just naming the directory).
 It indicates the base directory of the module being compiled.
 The contents of the directory are expected to be the source and resource files of the module's implementation.